Some of the greatest connections between singing and happiness are more mental than physical. They're harder to measure, but just as significant.

 And in that case, you might get nearly as much happiness from joining a bowling league or a Scrabble club as from joining a chorus.
 Probably fewer endorphins, though.

-For more information on singing, choruses and happiness, look over the links on the next page.
+For more information on singing, choruses and happiness, look over the links below.

 Related HowStuffWorks Articles